-- Respond to information spills by: - Assigning designated incident response agency personnel with responsibility for responding to information spills. - $\circ$ $\;$ $\;$ Identifying the specific information involved in the system contamination. - Alerting designated agency officials of the information spill using a method of communication not associated with the spill.
+- Respond to information spills by: - Assigning designated incident response agency personnel with responsibility for responding to information spills. - o Identifying the specific information involved in the system contamination. - Alerting designated agency officials of the information spill using a method of communication not associated with the spill. - o Isolating the contaminated system or system component. - o Eradicating the information from the contaminated system or component. - o Identifying other systems or system components that may have been subsequently contaminated. - o Performing additional actions as required by the agency.